-Hiafossen falls is located between Nes in Årdal and Viglesdalen in Ryfylke.
+Hiafossen falls is situated near a historic trail between Nes in Årdal and Viglesdalen, where there is a mountain lodge, in Ryfylke.

 Hiafossen falls is situated near a historic trail between Nes in Årdal and Viglesdal (mountain lodge).
 You can access the trail by driving the Ryfylke Road Rv 13 from Tau toward Årdal, about a half hour's drive.
 Take the turnoff at Tveit and drive to Nes.